Shivamchavda30/Clockify-js/README.md

 # Clockify-js
-A simple and responsive digital clock built with HTML, CSS, and JavaScript.
+A simple and responsive clock built with HTML, CSS, and JavaScript.
 Perfect for learning web development fundamentals.